emacs-circe/circe/README.md

 - Lag monitoring (via the `circe-lagmon` module)
 - Automatic pasting to a paste site for long messages (via the `lui-autopaste` module)
+- Bar marking the last read position (via the `lui-track-bar` module)

 ## Documentation